 The filter must be installed with the arrow pointing in the direction of the fuel flow.
 This means the arrow should be pointing toward the carburetor and away from the fuel tank.

 Clogged Fuel Lines on an Exmark Lawn Mower

 The varnish left behind by old fuel in the fuel lines can develop deposits that can cause a fuel restriction.
 A good flow of fuel isn’t able to pass through the restriction keeping your Exmark from getting the amount of fuel it needs.

-To find a clog in the fuel line, you will have to check each section of fuel line.
+To find a clog in the fuel line, you will have to check each section of the fuel line.
 Use the fuel shut-off valve or fuel pinch-off pliers to crimp the fuel line to stop and start the fuel supply while checking the fuel flow through each line.

-Once you find a section of hose that is clogged, remove the hose from your mower.
+Once you find a section of the hose that is clogged, remove the hose from your mower.
 Spray carburetor cleaner into the hose to help loosen the clog.
 Blow out the line with compressed air.
 Repeat until you dislodge the clog and open the line.

 If you are unable to unclog the line or the fuel line is dry and cracked, it’s time to replace your fuel line.